-A hired car is a good idea because of the greater flexibility in your holiday in Greece.
+If you travel to Athens a hired car is a good idea because of the greater flexibility in your holiday in Greece.
 If you are already doing a price comparison from home, you can save money when hiring a car in Athens.
 In this respect, it is worthwhile to research the different prices some time before your holiday and to book a hired car right away.
 If you have any questions regarding your hired car booking, don`t hesitate to contact our service team via e-mail or phone.
+Look forward to exploring the narrow streets in Athens and drive to the Akropolis in your hired car.

 A hired car in Athens has the great advantage of being way more flexible on the various sightseeing tours both inside and outside Athens and not being dependent on the departure times of public transport.
 It is worthwhile to compare prices on the internet before departure in order to book your hired car as cheaply as possible.
 Cradle of democracy, centre of ancient philosophy: when the speech comes to Athens, the various associations only collide with one.
 But Athens is not only historically interesting, but also as a modern metropolis and capital of Greece.
 The city can be reached by various ways on land, sea and air.
 Those tourists arriving by train or coach must allow for several days on the route across the Balkans.
 From the airport there is a metro connection as well as several bus lines to the city centre.
 Alternatively, you can also hire a car at the airport in athens.